Spirochetes

 • It is incubated at 37oC for 24 hours.

-Nagler’s reaction Result:
+Nagler’s Reaction Result:

-1. Colonies without antitoxin.
+1. Colonies Without Antitoxin.

 • Surrounded by opacity.

-2. Colonies with antitoxin.
+2. Colonies Without Antitoxin.

 • Do not show any opacity.

-Nagler’s reaction Mechanism:
+Nagler’s Reaction Mechanism:

 • Alpha toxin splits lecithin into phosphorylcholine and diglyceride.